mklucz/drogi/README.md

 I say "something like this" because origins and destinations of each journey are picked at random, so each run is potentially unique.

 #### Finding obstacles

+Now let's say we'd want to know the areas, which are the biggest offenders in terms of decreasing walkability of the neighbourhood.
+Such an area could be a river, an unpassable highway or a large factory.
+This can be achieved by taking a closer look on the `Obstacle` class, instances of which are kept in each `Path` object.